 Writing the Research Paper in 15 Easy Steps

 This workshop demystifies the task of writing a research paper.
-Follow these 15 steps to create a
+Follow these 15 steps to create a well-organized research paper.

 Time Management & Test Taking